phetsims/calculus-grapher/doc/implementation-notes.md

 ### Curve Hierarchy

 `Curve` is the base-class for a single 'curve' that appears in the 'Calculus Grapher' simulation.
-It provides functionality that is common to all types of curves, which are 'integral', 'original', 'derivative' and ' secondDerivative' curves, and is intended to be sub-classed for type-specific features.
+It provides functionality that is common to all curves and is intended to be subclassed.

 Curves are modeled by segmenting the curve into a large number of evenly spaced CurvePoints and map out the y-values of the shape and curvature of the `Curve`.
 Adjacent CurvePoints are considered to be close enough for derivative and